Three Health-Protecting Travel Tips

-I've also learned some basic lessons about international travel (sometimes the hard way) that might benefit you if you're planning a trip abroad.
+Throughout my many years of international travel, I've learned some basic lessons (sometimes the hard way) that might benefit you if you're planning a trip abroad.

 First, if you regularly travel around the globe, the chances are higher that you'll experience more psychological and medical problems than nontravelers do.
-A recent study has also found that frequent jet lag may even cause brain shrinkage and memory loss.
+Frequent jet lag may may even cause brain shrinkage and memory loss.

-This doesn't mean you should cancel your travel reservations, however.
+This doesn't mean you should cancel your travel reservations.
 It just means that you need to make sure you're prepared to handle what can at times be a physically demanding journey.

 If you lead a generally healthy lifestyle (exercise, get plenty of sleep, etc.), eat nutritious food regularly, and take daily multivitamin supplements, you've already done a lot to protect yourself against many ailments associated with foreign travel.

-Of course, it's always a good idea to discuss your plans with your doctor at least 6 weeks in advance of your departure date.
-Also, if immunizations are needed, be sure to learn about their possible side-effects.
+Of course, it's always a good idea to discuss your plans with your doctor at least six weeks in advance of your departure date.
+Also, if immunizations are needed, be sure to learn about their possible side effects.